-- 1st Offense: Period Detention with referral to attendance clerk and school counselor. - 2nd Offense: Student will be assigned ASD for each period skipped.
-(Administrator contacts parents.)
-Failure to serve ASD results in Saturday Work Detail. - 3rd Offense: Saturday Work Detail (3 hours).
+- 1st Offense: Period detention with incident referral to attendance clerk and school counselor. - 2nd Offense: Student will be assigned ASD for each period skipped.
+Failure to serve ASD results in Saturday Work Detail. - 3rd Offense: Saturday Work Detail (SWD).
 Failure to serve results in 1 day of OSS. - 4th Offense: 1-day OSS - 5th Offense: One day OSS for each additional offense - B. Leaving School Grounds (without signing out or without permission).
 This includes after arriving on campus in the morning and then leaving campus before the beginning of the school day.